Anatomy & Background

-After the ACL is injured, you should seek a full evaluation from a pain management specialist or your licensed health care provider.
+After the ACL is injured, you should seek a full evaluation from a pain management specialist or licensed healthcare provider.
 Treatment may consist of the following, depending on the severity of the injury:

-The medical treatment of an ACL tear will depend on a number of different variables, which include:
+The medical treatment of an ACL tear will depend on several different variables, which include:

-- Your age is a factor when deciding whether to have a surgical reconstruction
+- Your age is a factor when deciding whether to have surgical reconstruction.

 A Conservative Treatment Plan

-- Once the proper diagnosis is made, a plan of care can be developed by the specialist and the patient on how to alleviate the pain permanently.
+- Once the proper diagnosis is made, the specialist and the patient can develop a plan of care on how to permanently alleviate the pain;

 - If deemed necessary, the pain management specialist can then provide the necessary intervention for immediate pain relief.

-Our top rated pain management doctors and specialists in New Jersey provide pain relief and rehabilitation care.
-Come visit our injury clinic in New Jersey and meet a leading pain doctors and specialists.
+Our top-rated pain management doctors and specialists in New Jersey provide pain relief and rehabilitation care.
+Visit our injury clinic in New Jersey and meet leading pain doctors and specialists.
 Our rehabilitation centers are among the best in the region.
-Our doctors are affiliated with the top rated hospitals in New Jersey including RWJ Barnabas and Morristown Medical Center.
-Physicians working at Redefine Healthcare are contributors to many prominent media outlets and are the best injury doctors in NJ.
+Our doctors are affiliated with the top-rated hospitals in New Jersey, including RWJ Barnabas and Morristown Medical Center.
+Physicians working at Redefine Healthcare contribute to many prominent media outlets and are the best injury doctors in NJ.